-I recently came across the How to Drive Free and Retire Rich slideshow on Dave Ramsey site via a fellow blogger Pat.
-The slideshow basically said the normal way thinking about car ownership is all wrong and there is a better way to go about this.
+I recently came across the How to Drive Free and Retire Rich on Dave Ramsey’s site.
+It basically said the normal way of thinking about car ownership is all wrong, and there is a better way to go about this.
 Dave Ramsey proposes that you save your money first, invest, and use the proceed to buy your cars.
 After a while, you will accumulate enough money to make your car purchases self-funding for life, leaving you with enough cash flow to fund your retirement — which could be worth $5.5 million after 40 years.
-Essentially, the basis for “Drive Free” and “Retire Rich”.
+Essentially, the basis for “Drive Free” and “Retire Rich.”

-Most Americans take out a car loan to buy a car.
+According to Dave Ramsey, most Americans take out a car loan to buy a car.
 For a typical $26,000 car, the average monthly payment is $475 at an average interest rate of 9.6%.
-And after 6 years of ownership you’ve paid almost $33,000 for your $26,000 car, which is now worth may be $6,000.
-At this point you’re probably thinking about a new car and the cycle continues.
+And after 6 years of ownership, you’ve paid almost $33,000 for your $26,000 car, which is now worth maybe $6,000.
+At this point, you’re probably thinking about a new car, and the cycle continues.

 Dave Ramsey challenges the normal way and advocates these different ideas:

 Let’s say you have a car that’s worth $1,500 today.
 Instead of going out and buy a new car, save the $475 for 10 months, and you’d have $4,750.
 Add that to the $1,500 and you could upgrade to a nicer car that’s worth $6,250.
 You can keep going an in another 10 months trade up to a car that’s worth $11,000.